sanjushasuresh/sanjushasuresh/README.md

 - 👋 Hi, I’m @sanjushasuresh
-- 👀 I’m passionate and curious about Data
+- 👀 I’m passionate and curious about Data Science
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently mastering Python, R, SQL, Spark, Hadoop, Tableau, Big Data, Machine learning and Deep learning
+- 💞 I'm looking to collaborate on all the above topics
-- 📫 How to reach me : in - Sanjusha Suresh
+- 📫 How to reach me : sanjushasuresh19@gmail.com

 <!---
 sanjushasuresh/sanjushasuresh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.